dg520/mireval/README.md

 ```
    > /YOUR_PATH_OF_MIREVAL/bin/meme/bin/fimo
 ```

-5. check and install perl module needed by Circos-0.64 (NOTE: do not need to install Circos-0.64, it's already with miREval.
+5. Check and install perl module needed by Circos-0.64 (NOTE: do not need to install Circos-0.64, it's already with miREval.
 Just check if you have all the perl module it needs):
    a) check modules by running:
 ```
    > /YOUR_PATH_OF_MIREVAL/bin/circos-0.64/bin/test.modules